Norway Debate: Background

 In 1937, Neville Chamberlain, then Chancellor of the Exchequer, succeeded Stanley Baldwin as prime minister, leading a National Government overwhelmingly composed of Conservatives but supported by small National Labour and Liberal National parties.
 It was opposed by the Labour and Liberal parties.
-Faced with an irredentist Nazi Germany, Chamberlain attempted to avert war by a policy of appeasement, abandoned only after Germany became more overtly expansionist with the occupation of Czechoslovakia in March 1939.
-One of the strongest critics of both appeasement and Nazi aggression was Conservative backbencher Winston Churchill who, although he was one of the country's most prominent political figures, had last held government office in 1929.
-After Germany invaded Poland on 1 September 1939, the United Kingdom and France declared war on Germany.
-Chamberlain thereupon created a war cabinet into which he invited Churchill as First Lord of the Admiralty.
+Since assuming power in Germany in 1933, the Nazi Party had pushed an irredentist foreign policy.
+Chamberlain initially attempted to avert war by a policy of appeasement, culminating in the Munich Agreement of September 1938.
+This policy was abandoned after Germany ceased the use of diplomatic means to avert war, and became more overtly expansionist with the full occupation of Czechoslovakia in March 1939.

+One of the strongest critics of both appeasement and German aggression was Conservative backbencher Winston Churchill who, although he was one of the country's most prominent political figures, had last held government office in 1929.
+After Germany invaded Poland on 1 September 1939, the United Kingdom and France declared war on Germany two days later.
+Chamberlain thereupon created a war cabinet into which he appointed Churchill as First Lord of the Admiralty.
 It was at this point that a government supporter (possibly David Margesson, the Government Chief Whip) noted privately:

-Once Germany had rapidly overrun Poland in September 1939, there was a sustained period of military inactivity for over six months that has been called the "Phoney War".
-On 3 April 1940, Chamberlain said in an address to the Conservative National Union that Hitler "had missed the bus".
-Only six days later, on 9 April, Germany launched an attack in overwhelming force on neutral and unsuspecting Norway after swiftly occupying Denmark.
-In response, Britain sent land and naval forces to assist the Norwegians.
+Once Germany had rapidly overrun Poland in September 1939, there was a sustained period of military inactivity for over six months dubbed the "Phoney War".
+On 3 April 1940, Chamberlain said in an address to the Conservative National Union that Adolf Hitler, the German dictator, "had missed the bus".
+Only six days later, on 9 April, Germany launched an attack in overwhelming force on neutral and unprepared Norway after swiftly occupying Denmark.
+In response, Britain deployed military forces to assist the Norwegians.